Thoros II: Early life

-In 1136, Leo I (Thoros's father) was made prisoner by Baldwin of Marash who sent him off to captivity in Antioch.
-In his absence, his three sons quarreled; the eldest, Constantine, was eventually captured and blinded by his brothers.
+In 1136, Leo I (Thoros's father) was arrested by Baldwin of Marash.
 After two months of confinement, Leo I obtained his liberty by consenting to harsh terms.

-In the early summer of 1137, Emperor John II Comnenus came to Cilicia with a full force on his way to take Antioch; his army successively retook Seleucia, Korikos, Tarsus, Mamistra, Adana, Tel Hamdoun (now Toprakkale in Turkey) and Anazarbus.
-Leo I took refuge in the Taurus Mountains, but at last found the situation hopeless, and surrendered himself to the conqueror; Thoros and his youngest brother, Roupen were also taken captive together with their father.
+Leo I took refuge in the Taurus Mountains, but at last found the situation hopeless, and surrendered himself to the conqueror; Thoros was kidnapped with his father and his youngest brother, Roupen.
 They were dragged away to Constantinople, where Leo I died in imprisonment in 1141.
 Roupen, after being blinded, was assassinated by the Greeks.